The People We Hate at the Wedding: Plot

-Receiving another text from Jonathan saying he has arrived for the rehearsal dinner, she discovers it is actually Jonathan's wife, after having suspected Jonathan's infidelity.
+Receiving another text from Jonathan saying he has arrived for the rehearsal dinner, she discovers it is actually his wife, after having suspected his infidelity.
 She tries to fight with Alice, and Dennis tells her he is done with her.
 A drunken Paul appears, having just broken up with Dominic.
-Discovering Henrique kissing a much younger woman, he punches him and then urinates on his shoes.
+Discovering Henrique kissing a much younger woman, he urinates on his shoes and then punches him.

-Fed up with the drama, Eloise throws all three out and disinvites them to the wedding, but first she lashes out at Paul's misguided anger with his mother.
+Fed up with the drama, Eloise throws all three Stevensons out and disinvites them to the wedding, but first she lashes out at Paul's misguided anger with his mother.
 While Donna had removed all traces of Bill's existence after his death, yet kept a photo of Henrique, Paul discovers she threatened to divorce Bill if he openly showed his unacceptance of Paul's homosexuality.
 This likely led to the cooling of their relationship in Bill's final years.
 Realizing that Donna had been protecting him, Paul weeps bitterly and makes up with her, as does Alice.

 Although Dennis is upset at Alice's deception, he drives them all back to the hotel after the trio are booted from the dinner and jailed.
 The next morning, as the trio prepare to fly back home, a frantic Ollie looks for them as he cannot find Eloise anywhere.
 On a hunch, Donna correctly guesses she is at a Taco Bell restaurant (a childhood indulgence allowed by Donna but forbidden by Henrique) gorging on fast food.

 Alice persuades Donna to let her talk to Eloise alone.
 She confesses she held a grudge against Eloise when she did not come to her aid after she suffered a miscarriage.
 Eloise apologizes, confessing that she stayed away because shortly before that she had learned that she can never conceive—a secret she has yet to share with Ollie—so was not emotionally available to support her sister.
 They make amends at last and Donna also persuades her to be honest with Ollie.

 A year passes and the siblings are together again with Donna, this time much more happily.
-Ollie and Eloise are still a couple, having adopted a baby, and Dennis has forgiven Alice and they are back together.
+Ollie and Eloise are still a couple, having adopted a baby, and Dennis has forgiven Alice and they are together.